Data Ethics and Society: The Human Impact of Data Collection

 These biases stem from various sources, including skewed training data, biased assumptions in algorithm design, and even the unconscious prejudices of the creators themselves.
 Addressing this issue requires a multi-pronoged approach.
 We need diverse datasets, fair algorithms, and transparency.
 We can create a fairer society by actively collecting representative data, implementing algorithms with justice in mind, and enforcing accountability.

-Protecting our digital selves
+Protecting our Digital Selves

 As a result of the interconnected nature of the modern world, our private information is under continual siege.
 From massive data breaches exposing millions of records to insidious surveillance practices tracking our every move, the threats to our privacy are real and pervasive.
 Cybercriminals lurk in the digital shadows, eager to exploit our information for financial gain, while governments and corporations alike collect large amounts of data on our habits and preferences.